Past Events

 Exhibiting Asmat: Pacific Perspectives with Joshua Irwandi and Dr. Maia Nuku

-Thursday, November 14th at 6:30pm with Q&A and reception to follow
+November 14, 2024 at 6:30pm with Q&A and reception to follow

 O’Shaughnessy Educational Center Auditorium, University of St Thomas